ArkTorch3rd/Assignment-2/README.md

 5. Information about different vaccines

-    Educate the user on the different vaccines available and if it is suitable for them.
+     The vaccination section lists the different vaccines that users can take. we also provided more information on the different vaccines, such as background information of company and the minimum age required to take the vaccine.

 6. faq

-    Answers to some of the commonly asked questions by the general public.
+    Users get to see the answers to some commonly asked questions.

 7. Blog section which consists of the news on covid-19

     Allowing the user to know the latest worldwide covid-19 news

+8. Contact Section

+    The contact section allow users to provide feedbacks or questions that they have for us.

-8. Survey
+9. Survey

     To check on the user understanding and allows us to make improvements on our website